Phylogenetics-Brown-BIOL1425/bayes_intro/readme.md

     rb JukesCantor.Rev

 Inspect the parameter traces.
 Was 1000 samples (corresponding to 10000 generations) a sufficient burn in?
+Overall, yes.
+Most of the traces shows a consistant hovering around the same point and are relatively flat.
+However, for runs 1+2 there are 4 traces that jump around and form a stepwise shape, and have low ESS values that are red.

 Compare the parameter estimates and trees from the two different runs.
 Did the runs converge (ie, are the trees and parameters drawn from the same posterior distribution)?
+The parameter estimates and trees from the two runs are extremely similar.
+The marginal probability distributions and traces for the two runs overlap almost identically.
+The posterior and likelihood estimates (e.g. mean, stdev, variance, median, etc.) are all extremely similar to each other.
+The two trees recovered display the same relationships between taxa, and when posterior values are added to the nodes, these values are similar to each other.
+Most of these posterior probabilities are 1 or close to 1, with the exception of a clade containing Alouatta, Aotus, Callicebus, and Cebus species, which is very low at ~0.3 for both trees.

 ## GTR analysis